TahaCoder43/sway-config/README.md

 ## TODO sway

+- [] in full screen mode, window should change upon moving focus
 - [] add a prayer timing shower feature, and perhaps, and azaan givign feature
 - [] add alarm, timer, stopwatch e.t.c
 - [] add a note taking feature, like notes on what todo